eswlo/beeFit-frontend/README.md

 # beeFit
-A full-stack fitness-tracking plus loyalty program Android app, bttFit aims to enhance omnichannel integration and encourage users to stay healthy.
+A full-stack fitness-tracking plus loyalty program Android app, beeFit aims to enhance omnichannel integration and encourage users to stay healthy.

 ## Table of Contents
 * [About](#about)